 The product aims at investing in sustainable investments as defined in article 2(17) SFDR, thus the percentage of sustainable investments is set at 90% of the net assets of the product.
-All exposure to sustainable investments is via direct equity exposures in investee entities.
+Assets qualifying as sustainable investment are counted as fully contributing to either an environmental or social objective (pass or fail approach).

 The product aims at investing only in equity securities qualifying as sustainable investment but may hold up to 10% of cash or cash equivalents and derivatives for currency risk management purposes.
-Due to the technical and neutral nature of the asset, such instruments are not considered as investments and thus no minimum safeguards have been put in place.
+Due to the technical and neutral nature of the asset, such instruments are not considered as sustainable investments and thus no minimum safeguards have been put in place.

-The product will invest a minimum of 60% in sustainable investments with environmental objective.
+The product will invest a minimum of 30% in sustainable investments with environmental objective.

-The product will invest a minimum of 1% in sustainable investments with a social objective.
-The product commits to invest at least 12% of its assets in companies whose economic activities are aligned with the EU Taxonomy objectives.
+The product will invest a minimum of 20% in sustainable investments with a social objective.

+The product commits to invest at least 5% of its assets in companies whose economic activities are aligned with the EU Taxonomy objectives.
 The alignment with the EU Taxonomy of the economic activities is based on revenues directly reported by the issuers or equivalent data collected or estimated by third party data provider based on publicly available information.
 Data reported directly by companies take prevalence on estimated data.